TuranTalayhan/CalendarApp/README.md

 # Calendar App

-Welcome to the **Calendar App**!
+Welcome to the **Calendar App**.
 This app is part of my assignment for the **62417 Mobile Application Development with Swift** course.
 It demonstrates key concepts learned during the course, including **SwiftUI, SwiftData, Firebase Authentication, and Firestore**.
 The app helps users efficiently manage events with a user-friendly interface, stores events locally using **SwiftData**, and provides additional features like weather information from **DMI’s Open Data API**.

 ## Features